banner

 }

-In the registerInputChannel method of InputDispatcher, a Connection is constructed through InputChannel, and it is added to the registration list.
+In the registerInputChannel method of InputDispatcher, a Connection will be constructed through InputChannel, and it will be added to the registration list.

 status_t InputDispatcher::registerInputChannel(const sp<InputChannel>& inputChannel) {